sheep-farm/merkato/README.md

 - Python 3.10+
 - GTK 4
-- See `requirements.txt` for Python dependencies
+- See `python-deps.json` for Python dependencies

 ## License